openstack-archive/fuel-plugin-lma-collector/doc/user/source/intro.rst

    than a mere data *collector*.

-The Collector is the key component of the so-called `Logging, Monitoring and Alerting toolchain of Mirantis OpenStack
+The Collector is the key component of the so-called `Logging, Monitoring, and Alerting toolchain of Mirantis OpenStack
-<https://launchpad.net/lma-toolchain>`_ also known as StackLight.
+<https://launchpad.net/lma-toolchain>`_, also known as StackLight.

 .. image:: ../../images/toolchain_map.png
    :align: center